gitter-badger/VisualisingGenomicsData/VizGenomicsData.md

 GeneRegionTrack - Specialised labelling of exons.
 ========================================================

-As with transcripts we can label individual features using the **exonAnnotation** parameter by any arbitary column where there is one level per **exon**.
+As with transcripts we can label individual features using the **exonAnnotation** parameter by any arbitary column where there is one level per feature/exon.

 ![plot of chunk unnamed-chunk-58](VizGenomicsData-figure/unnamed-chunk-58-1.png)

 GeneRegionTrack - Specialized display density for gene models.
 ========================================================

-We saw that we can control the display density with AnnotationTrack objects.
+We saw that we can control the display density when plotting **AnnotationTrack** objects.

-We can control the display density of GeneRegionTracks in a similar manner.
+We can control the display density of GeneRegionTracks in the same manner.

 ![plot of chunk unnamed-chunk-59](VizGenomicsData-figure/unnamed-chunk-59-1.png)

 GeneRegionTrack - Specialized display density for gene models.
 ========================================================

-However, since GeneRegionTrack is a special class of the Annotation object we have special parameter for dealing with display density of transcripts.
+However, since the **GeneRegionTrack** object is a special class of the **AnnotationTrack** object we have special parameter for dealing with display density of transcripts.

 The **collapseTranscript** parameter allows us a finer degree of control than that seen with **stacking** parameter.